-- One could argue that playing or singing music in an enclosed space with many other people for long periods of time could be the riskiest activity on campus. - To minimize exposure to COVID-19 positive individuals, in-person rehearsals and class segments are limited to 30 minutes each, particularly when making music.
+- Playing or singing music in an enclosed space for extended time periods with many other people is risky. - To minimize exposure to COVID-19 positive individuals, in-person rehearsals and class segments are limited to 30 minutes each, particularly when making music.
 This is critical in teaching spaces that have no exterior windows or whose room schedules do not allow sufficient ventilation time between classes.
-Online materials and/or private instruction can supplement in-person group instruction. - Remote or online lessons and classes have no time restrictions. - In keeping with directives from the Ohio Governor's office, in-person gatherings of more than 10 people (including all performers and faculty) should be minimized.
+Online materials and/or private instruction can supplement in-person group instruction. - Remote or online lessons and classes have no time restrictions. - In keeping with directives from the Ohio Governor's office and Cuyahoga County inperson gatherings of more than 6 people (including all performers and faculty) should be minimized.